Adam Seminaris: Milwaukee Brewers

 On November 22, 2022, the Angels traded Seminaris, Janson Junk, and Elvis Peguero to the Milwaukee Brewers in exchange for Hunter Renfroe.
 He opened the 2023 season with the Double–A Biloxi Shuckers and was promoted to the Triple–A Nashville Sounds near the season's end.
 Over 16 starts, Seminaris went 2–6 with a 5.95 ERA and 64 strikeouts over 62 innings.
 He was selected to play in the Arizona Fall League with the Surprise Saguaros.

 Seminaris made 25 appearances (10 starts) for Double–A Biloxi in 2024, compiling a 1–8 record and 6.15 ERA with 73 strikeouts across 74 2/3 innings pitched.
 Seminaris was released by the Brewers organization on October 8, 2024.

 Seattle Mariners

 On January 29, 2025, Seminaris signed a minor league contract with the Seattle Mariners.
 He was assigned to the Double-A Arkansas Travelers to open the 2025 season.
-He elected free agency on November 6.
+In 24 appearances (22 starts) for the Travelers, Seminaris logged a 7-7 record and 3.02 ERA with 105 strikeouts across 125 1/3 innings pitched.
+He elected free agency following the season on November 6.

+Philadelphia Phillies

+On November 18, 2025, Seminaris signed a minor league contract with the Philadelphia Phillies.
+He played the 2026 season with the Double-A Reading Fightin Phils and made 26 starts in which he had an 11-9 record, a 4.03 ERA, and 162 strikeouts across 138 1/3 innings pitched.